-This article first appeared in the Christian Research Journal, volume 41, number2 (2018).
-For further information or to subscribe to the Christian Research Journal please click here.
+This article first appeared in the Christian Research Journal, volume 41, number 2 (2018).
+For more information about the Christian Research Journal, click here.

 Evangelical Christians often have two major problems with the ancient creeds.
 First, we object to the use of creeds on the grounds that those documents convert biblical language into philosophical categories, in contrast to our insistence on using the Bible’s own language.
 This objection fails to recognize that the creeds sought “to collect the sense of the Scriptures” and that only rarely did they use philosophical language.

 Second, we are ambivalent toward the ancient creeds because they seem to be very incomplete summaries of what we believe — in particular, they are silent about justification by faith.
 This objection fails to recognize that the creeds do cover justification by faith, but in a different way than the way we describe it.
 Both of these objections grow out of a misunderstanding of the nature and purpose of creeds.
 They were not meant as summaries of what we believe, and they did not originate in theological controversy, even though they were shaped by such controversy to some degree.
 Instead, they grew out of the biblical depiction of Christian identity based on the one in whom we believe, to whom we belong, by whose name we are called, and they were used initially for public professions of faith in connection with baptism.
 Properly understood, creeds give us the opportunity to join Christians from throughout history in publicly pledging our allegiance to Father, Son, and Holy Spirit.